kasmith/Tools_MIT_Museum/README.md

 The "guts" of the Virtual Tools Game is a set of code defined in the `PhysicsGaming` folder.
 This is a wrapper around the Chipmunk 2D physics engine that defines the allowable objects, and sets up the goals and relationships to run the level and test whether it has been solved.
 The most important parts of this code are the `PGWorld` object definition and its methods (to create objects, set goals, etc.), as well as the `loadFromDict` function that takes a JavaScript dictionary (pulled from the database) and turns it into a defined `PGWorld` object.

 This code as written to be run locally with `node.js` (so that it could be used for modeling as well), which means that it needs to be adapted to run on the web.
-This has already been done, but if anything changes in the PhysicsGaming code (unlikely), it can be rebuild with the `installGaming.sh` script (so long as you have the (browserify)[http://browserify.org/] and (minify)[https://www.npmjs.com/package/minify] packages).
+This has already been done, but if anything changes in the PhysicsGaming code (unlikely), it can be rebuilt with the `installGaming.sh` script (so long as you have the [browserify](http://browserify.org/) and [minify](https://www.npmjs.com/package/minify) packages).
 This will create the `/web_content/js/PhysicsGaming.js` file and associated minified version.

 There is also a `ToolsGaming` folder that contains a wrapper around `PhysicsGaming` objects for making and saving levels.
 Here this is only used in trial creation for the `ToolPicker.save` method (see above section).